-Soak tamarind in 1 1/2 cups of water and keep it aside.
+Wash the gooseberries, keep aside.
+Soak tamarind in 1 1/2 cups of water, keep aside.

-Simmer this mixture for another 3-4 minutes and turn off the stove.
+Drop in the gooseberries, add salt and all the spice powders.
+Mix well.
+Simmer for another 3-4 minutes and turn off the stove.

 Heat oil in a skillet and once hot, add in mustard and cumin seeds and allow them to splutter.

 Add in the fenugreek seeds.
 Add turmeric and broken red chillies and then finally add asafoetida and turn off the stove.

 Add this tempering into the prepared pickle when both pickle and tempering are hot.
 This helps absorbing all the flavours.
 Mix well.

 Once cooled transfer it into an air tight container and store it in a dry place.
 It can even be refrigerated.